iamfaisalkhan/CarND-Behavioral-Cloning/README.md

 The rest of this document explains different part of the projects in some detail.
 In this section, we go over some high level design decision made to come up with the solution of this problem.

 Our approach  involved experimenting with lot of different models and tunning various parameters.
 In order to facilitate this, we organized the code in such a way to facilitate experimenting with multiple models and different parameters.
-The **cnn_models.py** shows a variation of models mostly the variation on comm.ai or nvidia model with different type of activation, dropout probabilities and normalization layers.
+The **cnn_models.py** shows a variation of models mostly the variation on comm.ai or Nvidias model with different type of activation, dropout probabilities and normalization layers.

 While training, the output from each epoch was saved.
 We usually tested the model with lowest validation loss from each model.
 Testing the model only on Track 1, gave us an idea on how the model is lacking e.g. if it is doing hard right or left turn than adjusting the X and Y translation range values or left/right camera steering offset helped  the next iteration.

-#### Overfitting
+#### Over-fitting

-We tried to avoid overfitting of the model by:
+We tried to avoid over-fitting of the model by:

 * Generating lot of augmentation of the input training data.
 * Using a different data generator for training and validation data.
-The validation generator only sample images from center camera without angle bias and withnot any further augmentation.
+The validation generator only sample images from center camera without angle bias and with out any further augmentation.
-* We also experimented with training / testing split of the data but the final model uses all the data and rely on augmentation and dropout to avoid overfitting.
+* We also experimented with training / testing split of the data but the final model uses all the data and rely on augmentation and dropout to avoid over fitting.
 The performance of the model on Track 2 (see video at the end) is some indicaiton of generalizatin.

 #### Learning Rate